 Try this out with a few variations to ensure you are covering everything.

 - Utilize multiple search engines – Google, Bing, Yahoo, etc.

 - Type your name under different variations – John Smith or John Smith Florida or even John D. Smith

 - Figure out the most popular keywords or search queries related to you

-- Browse the internet to see what others are doing.
+- Browse the web to see what others are doing.

-At this point in time, you have worked through the first two steps on how you can better your online reputation.
+At this point, you have worked through the first two steps on how you can better your online reputation.

 - How people search for you